Posted on March 8, 2019

 Posted on January 31, 2019

-Heading east of Vik on Rt.
-1, the southeastern section of the Ring Road is fairly average by Iceland standards.
-Farmland, black sand beaches, and then miles and miles of lava fields with thick, green moss.
+East of Vik, the Ring Road scenery is fairly average by Iceland standards.
+Southeast Iceland is mostly farmland, black sand beaches and miles and miles of lava fields covered in thick, green moss.
 A little weird that moss.
-At that point you get to a traffic circle and if you look close, you’ll see it’s the tiny the town of Kirkjubaejarklaustur (“church farm cloister”).
+When you get to a traffic circle, you’ll see the tiny the town of Kirkjubaejarklaustur (church farm cloister).

 Klaustur, the local nickname for the town, is quickly forgotten by the roadtrip visitor – they’re biding their time, heading east to Glacier Lagoon.
-But look closely, just beyond the roundabout you’ll has a thousand years of history, a cataclysmic eruption and Fjaðrárgljúfur, a Geopark that’s a visual feast (and was the setting for a Justin Bieber video).
+But look closely and you’ll has a thousand years of history, a cataclysmic eruption and Fjaðrárgljúfur, a Geopark that’s a visual feast and was the setting for a Justin Bieber video.

 Of moss and history.
-Klaustur was probably where a group of Irish monks settled a century before the Norse arrived and began farming these lowlands.
-By 1186 a Catholic cloister was founded.
+It’s believed that Klaustur was where a group of Irish monks settled before the Norse arrived in the Ninth Century.
+By 1186 a Catholic cloister was founded in the area.
 Their farm was on the ridge, set next to the lake, Systravatn (“water of the sisters”).
 Just below that was the locally famous sight Systrafoss (“waterfall of the sisters”).
-My guesthouse in Klauster was adjacent to the falls.
-A few miles north of all this, was the site of a massive eruption in 1783, one of the worst in European history.
+The Laki volcano, few miles north of all this, was the site of a massive eruption in 1783, one of the worst in European history.
 All of these pieces of history are written in the stone and and culture of the town.

-It was too early to check in Klaustur Guesthouse so I stopped by the Visitors Center on the way — it’s on Klausturvegur road, the roundabout turn just before the one for the gas station.
-Besides the local travel flyers and books, they have a little exhibit going, 10 or 12 types of moss under glass bell-jars plus the afore mentioned video on the Laki volcano.
-The documentary runs for 20 minutes and is worth a listen.
+It was too early to check in Klaustur Guesthouse so I stopped by the Visitors Center on the way — it’s at 10 Klausturvegur road, just off the roundabout.
+Besides the local travel flyers and books, they have a little exhibit going, 10 or 12 types of moss under glass bell-jars — plus the excellent video on the Laki volcano.

 The volcanic eruptions that happened at Laki from the summer of 1783 till early 1784 were the largest of the last thousand years in Europe.
 For a full 8 months, 42 billion tons of lava, 120 million tons of poison gases and ash blasted out of the fissure at Laki, killing 25% of Iceland’s population.
 The hydrogen fluoride gases killed 80% of the country’s sheep and 50% of the horses and cattle.